by Ryan Brown

-Owner Lachlan Cameron had a six man shortlist with the likes of former Premiership managers Jim McIntyre and Martin Canning touted for the job at Somerset Park after the departure of Ian McCall to Partick Thistle but 53-year old currently at the helm, certainly has the backing of his players.
+Owner Lachlan Cameron had a six man shortlist with the likes of former Premiership managers Jim McIntyre and Martin Canning touted for the job at Somerset Park after the departure of Ian McCall to Partick Thistle, but the 53-year-old currently at the helm, certainly has the backing of his players.

 “Preparations are going well, it’s more or less the same stuff because after the gaffer left it wasn’t as though we were failing or going down the table, we were doing really well.

-“I think Sandy’s added stuff on to that like today’s training was really hard and a really good physical session with really good tempo and I think it’ll add a bit more to how we play.”
+“I think Sandy’s added stuff on to that like today’s training was really hard and a really good physical session with really good tempo and I think it’ll add a bit more to how we play,” he said.

-“He’s been with the previous manager for the last year so if anything if he can just continue and do a good job and I feel like he’s done well.
+He added: “He’s been with the previous manager for the last year so if anything he can just continue and do a good job and I feel like he’s done well.